Surety Bonds New York

 There are several industries that require bonds in order for the business to operate.
 These include:

-Construction Industry – Any construction project that is carried out at the state or federal level will require a surety bond from the contractor before they can begin working.
+Construction Industry – Any construction project that is carried out at the state or federal level will require a bond from the contractor before they can begin working.
 This is because the government wants to safeguard the interests of the taxpayer as well as taxpayer dollars before they use them on a construction project.

 The federal government, therefore, requires that any construction project that will cost $150,000 or more to be carried out by a bonded contractor.